Back on the Chain Gang

-"Back on the Chain Gang" is a song written by Chrissie Hynde and originally recorded by her band the Pretenders, and released as a single by Sire Records in September 1982.
-The song also was released on The King of Comedy soundtrack album in March 1983 and later was included on the Pretenders' next album, Learning to Crawl, in January 1984.
+"Back on the Chain Gang" is a song written by American-British musician Chrissie Hynde, originally recorded by her band the Pretenders and released as a single by Sire Records in September 1982.
+The song was included on The King of Comedy soundtrack album in March 1983 and was later included on the Pretenders' third studio album, Learning to Crawl, in January 1984.

-"Back on the Chain Gang" entered the Billboard charts in early October 1982, then reached No. 5 on the Hot 100, becoming the band's biggest hit in the U.S. It also got as high as No. 4 on Billboards Hot Mainstream Rock Tracks chart and No. 17 on the UK Singles Chart.
-The single's flip side, "My City Was Gone", later became a substantial hit in the U.S., with lyrics about Ohio.
+"Back on the Chain Gang" entered the U.S. Billboard Hot 100 chart, reaching No. 5 to become the band's biggest hit in the United States.
+It also peaked at No. 4 on the Billboard Rock Top Tracks chart and No. 17 on the UK Singles Chart.
+The single's B-side, "My City Was Gone", later became a substantial hit in the U.S., with lyrics about Ohio.